RubySrivastava/ms3-recipe/README.md

       - All Pages have a description in case the image link breaks as well as helps screen readers.
       - The home menu has aria-label added to let users with screen readers know where the toggleable menu is.

-    - Buttons
+    - Buttons/Links
       - All buttons are styled in the way to provide consistency across the page.
+      - All links have a hover effect.
+      - All external links open in a new tab to allow the user to easily navigate back to the page.

+    - Flash messages
+      - Messages displayed at the top of the page to provide the user confirmation of actions like sign out, adding or editing recipe etc.

     - Responsiveness
       - All Pages are responsive on different viewport size.